Cleaning & Organizing

 Don’t keep your medicine in your medicine cabinet.
 We’re not just saying that to be ironic.
 Medicines and vitamins should be stored at a room temperature between 68 and 77 degrees Fahrenheit.
 Keeping them in a moisture-filled room, like your bathroom, can make them less potent or cause them to go bad before their expiration date, according to the U.S. National Library of Medicine.

 Bathrooms are the perfect breeding ground for mold and mildew, and your towels are easily susceptible to these gross fungi.
 It’s fine to keep one towel hung up in the bathroom, as long as you swap it out once a week.
 Turning on an exhaust fan can help dry out the room and your damp towel faster.
-Store extra towels in a closet.
+Store extra towels in a closet, and make sure you know these 7 ways you’re probably cleaning your bathroom wrong as well.

 Another bit of ironic advice: Keep bathrobes out of the bathroom.
 Just like towels, damp robes could harbor bacteria, and humidity can give them a musty odor.
 Let them dry in your closet instead of on a hook in your bathroom.